The Best Image Bookmarking Sites for Daily Inspiration

-Success in image search
+Success in Image Search

-My SEO 2.0 blog was hugely successful on Google Image search.
-I got more visitors via my image searches than via text based search for many years.
+My SEO 2 blog was hugely successful on Google Image search for a few years.

 Of course more people are interested in visual content than a niche topic which is also limited to written language, even English.